sinlov/AndroidDateTimePickerCollection/README.md

                         );
             }
         };
-Take care of the time format
+<li>Take care of the time format

 year The year that was set and it must + START_YEAR START_YEAR = 1970 or you can set START_YEAR.

-monthOfYear The month that was set (0-11) for compatibility with java.util.Calendar. dayOfMonth The day of the month that was set must +1 .
+monthOfYear The month that was set (0-11) for compatibility with java.util.Calendar.

+~dayOfMonth The day of the month that was set must +1 .